groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ![Imported certificate details](en/DSAS21.png)

+The position of the certificate in the list of certificates can be reordered by simply dragging the certificate and dropping it on another certificate.
+The position of the dragged certificate will now be immediately after the position where it has been dropped.

 ## Task configuration

 A new task can be added by clicking on ![](plus-lg.svg) to the right of